MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/transition-to-api-v2.0.md

 ms.author: onbuyuka
 ---

-# Transition from API v1.0 to API v2.0
+# Transitioning from API v1.0 to API v2.0

 Dynamics 365 Business Central API v2.0 includes some major changes from v1.0 for the better.